irvnet/erg-smesh-starter/md/03-use-cases.md

 ## Load balancing

-service mesh can distribute incoming requests evenly across multiple instances of a service, ensuring that no single instance becomes overloaded.
-This can improve the performance and reliability of the system.
+- Distribute incoming requests evenly across multiple instances of a service
+- ensure individual instances aren't overwhelmed
+- improve system performance and reliability by managing requests

 ---

 ## Traffic routing

-A service mesh can be used to route traffic between microservices in a variety of ways, including by service version, user, or geographic region.
-This allows organizations to deploy and test new versions of services without affecting the entire system.
+- route traffic between microservices in a variety of ways
+- manage traffic by service version, by user, or geographic region as examples
+- allows for testing new service versions with a subset of traffic without affecting the entire system

 ---

 ## Service discovery

-A service mesh can help microservices discover and communicate with one another, even if they are running on different servers or in different data centers.
-This can make it easier to build and manage large, distributed systems.
+- can help microservices discover and communicate (even across network boundaries)
+- can simplify building large systems or managing ephemeral resources

 ---

 ## Security

-A service mesh can be configured to enforce security policies such as encryption, authentication, and access control.
-This can help to protect sensitive data and prevent unauthorized access to critical systems.
+- can help enforce security policies such as encryption, authentication, and access control
+- This can help to protect sensitive data and prevent unauthorized access to critical systems
+- can simplify effort levels to adopt security on registered services

 ---

 ## Monitoring and observability

-A service mesh can provide detailed visibility into the traffic flowing between microservices, making it easier to monitor performance and identify issues.
-This can help organizations to quickly detect and resolve problems, improving the overall reliability of the system.
+- can provide visibility into traffic flowing between services
+- simplifies monitoring performance to quickly detect and resolve problems
+- better/simplier observability helps improve overall reliability of the system.

+---

+## What might I use service mesh for?
+- bridging the gap between cloud services and on-prem serivces
+- bridging the gap across multiple clouds
+- managing east-west traffic within (or across) a k8s cluster(s)
+- managing east-west traffic across a datacenter
+- managing east-west traffic across multiple

 ---

 # Conclusion